sandeepseeram-techfirst/SDE-bootcamp/Cloud_Design_Patterns/cache_aside.md

 An application can emulate the functionality of read-through caching by implementing the cache-aside strategy.
 This strategy loads data into the cache on demand.

+If an application updates information, it can follow the write-through strategy by making the modification to the data store, and by invalidating the corresponding item in the cache